 1. Get paid well for expanding your portfolio

 Aside from the other reasons for heading overseas to take a contract mechanic job, the expected salary is often a deciding factor for people.
-As technical jobs require highly skilled workers, so to attract the best mechanics the salary for contracting jobs is usually excellent.
+Technical jobs require highly skilled workers, so to attract the best mechanics, the salary for contracting jobs is usually excellent.

 You may even find that you get paid significantly more for doing exactly the same job you might have done in the military: you will be paid very well according to your abilities, while working on top-quality machinery and furthering your experience.

-What you earn depends on your qualifications and the employer who hires you, but shorter term contracts of six to 12 months are often at a higher rate of pay to make up for the lack of future security.
+Of course, what you earn depends on your qualifications and the employer who hires you, but shorter-term contracts of six to 12 months are often at a higher rate of pay to make up for the lack of future security.

-And as you will be paid by M&E Global, you can be certain that you’ll be paid on time, every time.
-For those who have the flexibility, or the blessing from their family, to take on contract work, it can be an opportune way to build a comfortable lifestyle.
+So, for those who have the flexibility to take on contract work, it can be an opportune way to build a comfortable lifestyle.

 2. Gain experience with a prestigious employer

 If you’re looking to improve your career path by gaining experience on a wider choice of machinery, or perhaps take on more responsibility, a contract role may be ideal for you.